MojoNetworksInc/AlexaSampleCode/README.md

 Invoke the skill and utter the voice commands through an Alexa capable device like echo dot.
 Use CloudWatch to check logs from the lambda function for debugging.

 #License
-This project is licensed under the ..
+This project is licensed under the Mojo Products and Services License Agreement(https://www.mojonetworks.com/products-and-services-license-agreement)